Looking to throw down on race day? These three swim workouts for triathletes will help you dominate the swim leg of your next triathlon.

 As a long-time competitive swimmer I often end up sharing a lane with triathletes at my local open swims.

 Triathletes train a lot outside of the water, and as a result don’t have the same amount of time to invest into swimming as a pool-only athlete.
+So why waste time training far below your goal race pace?

 The swim workouts for triathletes below are “short” but are high in intensity.